Senior Farmer's Market Vouchers

 The Senior Farmer's Market Program offers you an opportunity to purchase fresh, locally grown fruits, vegetables and herbs from certified farmers.

 To be eligible to receive Senior Farmer's Market Program vouchers, there must be at least one individual in the household who is age 60 or older and meets income eligibility requirements.
 Native Americans may participate at age 55 or older.
+One voucher per household.

 To be eligible for the vouchers in Ozaukee County, you must be an Ozaukee County resident.